 - Peasants were made to leave behind their produce which was in abundance of what was fundamental for their own requirements

-- They were not allowed to sell anything in open market
+- They were not allowed to sell anything in the open market

-- The payments in cash was terminated and instead payments were done in goods
+- The payments in cash were terminated and instead, payments were done in goods

-- Peasants were allowed to sell their produce in open market again
+- Peasants were allowed to sell their produce in the open market again

 - Productions of Goods and their sale was permitted in some private companies

-These measure created tensions among the peasants and other sections but were being accepted as these are considered important to support the revolution.
-However after the end of civil war, these measures were taken back and in 1921, a New economic policy was introduced.
+These measures created tensions among the peasants and other sections but were being accepted as these are considered important to support the revolution.
+However after the end of the civil war, these measures were taken back and in 1921, a new economic policy was introduced.

 Formation of Soviet Union

 Lenin died in 1924 and after his death, serious issues emerged within the ruling communist party.
-It was the only political party left over policies.
-There were struggle to hold power between different groups and leaders.
+It was the only political party leftover policies.
+There was a struggle to hold power between different groups and leaders.
 In this struggle, Stalin became the ultimate winner.

 - By 1930, all the leaders that played major roles in the revolution and after that were killed.